 Q. How is GoAigua technology helping right now?

 A. The successful implementation of the Billing and Customers solutions (GoAigua) has been essential to minimize the impact of this crisis in the areas of commercial management and customer support, managed by the EPA nationwide.
-Thanks to our web platform, accessible from any Internet-connected device, the EPA can manage all the processes and activities that form part of the billing cycle (invoicing, collections and customer service).
+Thanks to our web platform, accessible from any Internet-connected device, all the processes and activities that form part of the billing cycle are dealt with (invoicing, collections and customer service).
 It also provides access to information in real time on more than 21,000 active contracts managed by the EPA, and their related documentation, without depending on access to physical documentation thanks to a powerful document manager.

 Through the mobility application, operators can receive work orders directly on their phones or tablets, and handle them from this tool, thus avoiding the need to go to their offices.
 In this way we reduce the risk of staff contagion.